The Art History Archive - Canadian

 Biography by Brandi Leigh.

 Carl Schaefer was born in Hanover, Ontario in 1903.
-While Schaefer studied at the Ontario College of Art he was taught by two of the Group of Seven artists: J.E.H.
-MacDonald and Emanuel Hahn.
+While Schaefer studied at the Ontario College of Art he was taught by one of the Group of Seven artists: J.E.H.
+MacDonald, and also Emanuel Hahn.
 He spent some time working as a church decorator and sign painter while working on his own private collection.
 Schaefer appreciated the landscape of his hometown and that led to him becoming a landscape artist.

 Schaefer held his first art show in 1924 and then had another exhibition with the Ontario Society of Artists in 1925.
 He got to exhibit with his former teachers, and the rest of the Group of Seven in 1928.